Education: COVID-19 Pandemic Response

 What safety measures is Carinity putting in place to protect students who physically attend class from coronavirus?

-For those who choose to attend school, classes may be a little different than normal as we practice social distancing and observe additional hygiene practices.
-While we welcome students who wish to attend it is important for any student who is unwell to remain at home to prevent the spread of any illness.
+For the majority of our students, who choose to attend school, classes may be a little different than normal as we practice social distancing as far as possible and observe additional hygiene practices.
+While we welcome all our students and look forward to their attendance it is important for any student who is unwell, even if the illness is only minor, to remain at home to prevent the spread of any illness.